 Look at this “Cribs” video.
 When it ends, how let down do you feel?
 Don’t you wish it would continue forever?

 When I say that MDE was on par with Kids In The Hall, I’m not exaggerating.
 These guys can really act, and think on their feet.
 Here’s two sketches that actually aired, to show you what I mean.
 Once again, look at Sam Hyde.
 That’s him in the beginning!
 He’s the first guy!

-If I hadn’t told you, you wouldn’t have recognized him.
+If I hadn’t told you, would you have recognized him?
 That’s the kind of talent you reward with a healthy contract, is all I’m saying.
 You don’t fuck him up.